stark-2000/Implementation-of-Dijkstra-Path-Planning-Algorithm/README.md

     ```
     python3 dijkstra_Dhinesh_Rajasekaran.py
     ```
-- Now for Test Case 1, Enter the following values when prompted or any random values of your choice
+- Now for Test Case 1, Enter the following values when prompted or any random values of your choice:
     - Enter the start node as "20,20"
     - Enter the goal node as "425,200"